Repligen (RGEN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Repligen’s ROIC has unfortunately decreased significantly.
+Unfortunately, Repligen’s ROIC has decreased significantly over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 We enjoyed seeing Repligen beat analysts’ organic revenue expectations this quarter.
 We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance slightly missed and its full-year operating income guidance fell short of Wall Street’s estimates.
-Overall, this print was mixed but still had some key positives.
-The stock traded up 3.1% to $165.82 immediately following the results.
+On the other hand, its full-year EPS guidance missed.
+Zooming out, we think this was a mixed quarter.
+Investors were likely hoping for more on the guidance front, and shares traded down 2.3% to $132.35 immediately following the results.

-Repligen doesn’t pass our quality test.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its declining adjusted operating margin shows the business has become less efficient.
+We see the value of companies making people healthier, but in the case of Repligen, we’re out.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining adjusted operating margin shows the business has become less efficient.
 And while the company’s rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.

-Repligen’s P/E ratio based on the next 12 months is 86.3x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+Repligen’s P/E ratio based on the next 12 months is 65.2x.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.